Martin M. Wattenberg: Artwork

 artwork that used "crowdsourcing" to gather data.
 Wattenberg has also worked with Golan Levin, contributing to the visualization technique used in The Secret Lives of Numbers (2002).

 Wattenberg frequently works with Marek Walczak, with whom he formed a collaboration known as MW2MW.
 A key theme of their work is the relationship between language and space.
 For example, Apartment took inspiration from the concept of a memory palace, turning free-form text entered by a viewer into an architectural floorplan.
 The piece has appeared in many versions, including online (2000), an installation at the Whitney Museum of American Art (2001) and in many other venues.
 Other works explore the possibilities of interaction: the Thinking Machine series (2004–2008), for example, is based on a chess-playing program that attempts to best the viewer while displaying its own thinking process.

 Since 2003, Wattenberg has collaborated with Fernanda Viégas to create interactive works that evoke the joy of "revelation".
 They have used academic techniques such as history flow to create prints that have been shown in venues such as the New York Museum of Modern Art.
 The two have also created purely artistic visualizations.
 For example, the Fleshmap series (2008-2009) portrays aspects of sensuality, and includes work on the web, video, and installations.
 For example, Fleshmap: Touch provides a collective view of erogenous zones, while Fleshmap: Listen visualizes the language used to describe the body in song lyrics.

+Works by Viégas and Wattenberg are in the collection of the Museum of Modern Art, and were include in Pirouette: Turning Points in Design, a 2025 exhibition that features "widely recognized design icons [...] highlighting pivotal moments in design history."